zbtolon/get-support/ts_managecase.md

 To update your support plan, go to [{{site.data.keyword.Bluemix_notm}} support](https://www.ibm.com/cloud/support){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon"), and click **Contact us**.
 From there, you can communicate with an expert through chat, phone, or email.
 {: tsResolve}

+## Why can't I find help information in the Support Center for my services?
+{: #supportcenter-service}

+You can't find any help information that's tailored to the services that are in your account.
+{:shortdesc}

+The Support Center doesn't include recommended topics, common tasks, or FAQs that are specific to the services that you're working with.
+{: tsSymptoms}

+Not all services provide personalized help information in the Support Center.
+{: tsCauses}

+The Support Center is updated as help information for more services becomes available.
+You can explore the [{{site.data.keyword.Bluemix}} FAQ library](https://cloud.ibm.com/docs/faqs) to view FAQs for your services that aren't highlighted in the Support Center.
+{: tsResolve}